-A gate allows conversions to proceed while in the active state.
-(The active state is software-selectable.)
-Connect the external gate to TGIN (pin 46 of the main I/O connector or pin 42 of STA-1800U connectors J1 and J2).
+A gate in the active state allows conversions to proceed.
+Connect the external gate to TGIN (pin 46) of the main I/O connector.

 The way conversions are synchronized depends on whether you are using an internal or an external clock, as follows: